 PBGC calculated and validated the present value of future benefits (PVFB) for both the single-employer and multiemployer programs and of nonrecoverable future financial assistance (NRFFA) under the multiemployer program.
-Generally, except for the changes in interest, mortality and expense assumptions, we used the same methods and procedures as in 2018 for the Single-Employer and Multiemployer Programs.
+Generally, except for the changes in interest and mortality assumptions, we used the same methods and procedures as in 2019 for the Single-Employer and Multiemployer Programs.
 These calculations reflect the present value of claims as of the date of the financial statements.
-They present a snapshot of the liabilities as of a point in time and do not include liability projections over the period subsequent to the date of the financial statements.
+They present a snapshot of the liabilities as of a point in time and do not include liability projections over the period after the date of the financial statements.

-For the single-employer program, the liability as of September 30, 2019 consisted of:
+For the single-employer program, the liability as of September 30, 2020 consisted of:

-- (1) \$113.5 billion for the 4,965 plans that have terminated; and - (2) \$173.0 million for not-yet-identified probable terminations.
+- (1) \$121.6 billion for the 5,031 plans that have terminated: and - (2) \$429.0 million for one probable termination.

 Liabilities for "probable terminations" reflected reasonable estimates of the losses for plans that are likely to terminate in a future year.
 These estimated losses were based on conditions that existed as of PBGC's fiscal year-end.
-Management believes it is likely that one or more events subsequent to PBGC's fiscal year-end will occur, confirming the fact of the loss.
-In addition, the liability for reasonably possible terminations has been calculated and is discussed in a note to the financial statements of PBGC's 2019 Annual Report.
+Management believes it is likely that one or more events after PBGC's fiscal year-end will occur, confirming the fact of the loss.
+In addition, the liability for reasonably possible terminations has been calculated and is discussed in a note to the financial statements of PBGC's 2020 Annual Report.

-For the multiemployer program, the liability as of September 30, 2019 consisted of:
+For the multiemployer program, the liability as of September 30, 2020 consisted of:

-- (1) less than \$500,000 for 10 pension plans that terminated before the passage of the Multiemployer Pension Plan Amendments Act of 1980 (MPPAA) and of which PBGC is trustee; - (2) \$2,807.0 million for estimable post-MPPAA losses due to financial assistance to 85 multiemployer pension plans that were currently receiving PBGC assistance; and - (3) \$65,187.7 million for probable estimable post-MPPAA losses due to financial assistance to 106 multiemployer pension plans that were probable to receive PBGC assistance in the future.
+- (1) less than \$500,000 for 10 pension plans that terminated before the passage of the Multiemployer Pension Plan Amendments Act of 1980 (MPPAA) and of which PBGC is trustee. - (2) \$2,993.9 million for estimable post-MPPAA losses due to financial assistance to 91 multiemployer pension plans that were currently receiving PBGC assistance: and - (3) \$63,871.4 million for probable estimable post-MPPAA losses due to financial assistance to 101 multiemployer pension plans that were probable to receive PBGC assistance in the future.